 I remember the satisfaction and the adrenaline, oh, I do!

 Becoming a setter, however, wasn’t an easy choice.
-I had some serious talking with my head coach on why to start on this position.
-Was I able to do it right.
+I had some serious talking with my head coach on why to start in this position.
+Was I able to do it right?
 Had I the qualities to lead by setting?

 But why am I telling you this story?
 Wasn’t this article about the libero position?

-This “reception game” was my favourite pre-training moment and I was seriously considering becoming a libero.
+This “reception game” was my favorite pre-training moment and I was seriously considering becoming a libero.

 The emotion of saving a ball no one expected you to, was giving me the same level of adrenaline as a successful spike would do.
 The only difference was that I had more successful savings than successful spikes.
 So, more adrenaline and more moments of pure happiness on the court.